lyonbros/composer.js/docs/controller.md

     init: function()
     {
-        // re-render when the model's data changes this.model.bind('change', this.render.bind(this), 'model:change:render');
+        // re-render when the model's data changes. note we have to name the
-    },

-    release: function()
-    {
+        // binding so we can reference it later this.model.bind('change', this.render.bind(this), 'model:change:render');

-        // manually unbind our 'change' event
+        // manually unbind our 'change' event on release this.bind('release', function() {
             this.model.unbind('change', 'model:change:render');
-        return this.parent.apply(this, arguments);
+        }.bind(this));
     }
 });
 {% endhighlight %}